LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 # Native inhabitants of Chult

 Port Nyanzaru is a cosmopolitan city built on international trade: people from all parts of Faerûn, as well as travellers from the far West continents of Anchorome and Kara-Tur, can be found in the city.
 The following are some examples from local Chultan cultures:

+> If you want to play a monstrous or strange character, you must have your own personal copy of the relevant sourcebook, often **Volo's Guide to Monsters**.

 ---